12 Kid-Friendly Baking Recipes

 (2 hours, 30 minutes; egg free)

-sliced chocolate chip cookie pizza
+chocolate chip cookie pizza cut into slices.

 Chocolate Chip Cookie Pizza